petervanderwalt/grblhal_docs/docs/04-Reference/complete-settings-reference.md

 #### Tips & Tricks
 - It is highly recommended to set a secure `admin` password if your machine is on a shared or untrusted network.
-- The default password may be blank or a simple value like `admin`.
+- The default password may be blank

 ---